Racheal152/Racheal152/README.md

 # 💫 About Me:
-I'm currently working at Swypt as a Frontend Development Intern<br>Currently learning and Implementing React and Tailwind css
+I'm currently working at Swypt io as a Frontend Development Intern<br>Currently learning and Implementing React and Tailwind css

 ## 🌐 Socials: